hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 beaker wasm deploy counter --signer-account test1 --network testnet --no-wasm-opt --raw '{ "count": 0 }' --label 'My first Beaker Contract'
 ```

-Note how we added `--network testnet` to tell beaker to deploy to the testnet Osmosis chain.
+Note how we added `--network testnet` to tell beaker to deploy to the testnet Terp-core chain.

 ### Deploy with an admin
 In this example we are using `terp1nyphwl8p5yx6fxzevjwqunsfqpcxukmtk8t60m` which is the address from the beaker test1 account as seen in the [config.rs](https://github.com/osmosis-labs/beaker/blob/main/packages/cli/src/framework/config.rs) file.